I can’t tell you how many times I’ve spoken with a caller on my show who uttered the words, “I hate my job.”

 For example, one of your talents might be writing or coding.
 But your passion might be working with children or raising awareness for nonprofit organizations.

 Look over the list and see if any themes pop up.
-How can you combine your talents with your passions in a professional setting?
-Do some research to find potential jobs that have a healthy mix of both.
+How can you combine your talents, passions and mission in a professional setting?
+Do some research to find potential jobs that have a healthy mix.

 Take your time with this and include people you love and trust into the conversation so they can provide feedback.
 These people can not only help point out talents and passions that you may not even realize you have, but they can also help you brainstorm industries and jobs that fit within your sweet spot.